Using Engaged Time to understand your audience

 Converting engagement to visitor loyalty over time

-We started to measure users’ visits to sites across time and investigate what parts of a visitor’s browsing behaviour indicate that they’re likely to spend more time on your site in the future.
+We started to measure users’ visits to sites across time and investigate what parts of a visitor’s browsing behavior indicate that they’re likely to spend more time on your site in the future.
 The call to action here is clear:

-About ⅔ of visitors to an average site don’t return again in the next 30 days.
+Over 60% of visitors to an average site don’t return again in the next 30 days.

 But, there’s a lot you can do to have a dramatic effect on that number, and even small changes can have large effects on your site’s traffic over time.